ClassiCube/ClassiCube/readme.md

 <details>
 <summary><h2>Compiling - consoles</h2></summary>

-All console ports needs assistance from someone experienced with homebrew development - if you're interested, please get in contact with me. (`unknownshadow200` on Discord)
+All console ports need assistance from someone experienced with homebrew development - if you're interested, please get in contact with me. (`unknownshadow200` on Discord)

 <details>
 <summary><h3>Nintendo consoles (click to expand)</h3></summary>